10up/Engineering-Best-Practices/_includes/markdown/Typescript.md

 ### Use `type` for React Props

-While `interface` and `type` are mostly interchangeable, prefer `type` over `interfaces` unless you expect the props to be the base for other components's props.
+While `interface` and `type` are mostly interchangeable, prefer `type` over `interfaces` unless you expect the props to be the base for other components' props.

 ```tsx
 type BlocksProps = {